galaxyproject/galaxy-hub/src/galaxy-updates/2017-08/index.md

 This extension is available under the name Galaxy Tour Builder in the [Chrome Web Store](https://chrome.google.com/webstore/detail/galaxy-tour-builder/mdfbapknmcpnbmggahhaegehbbbmhmgg), the Mozilla (Firefox) [Add-on website](https://addons.mozilla.org/de/firefox/addon/galaxy-tour-builder/), and the Opera [add-ons website](https://addons.opera.com/de/extensions/details/galaxy-tour-builder/).
 Credits

-This project has been initiated during the [Swiss-Germany Galaxy Days](https://galaxyproject.org/events/sg2016/) a while ago in Freiburg by Dannon Baker and William Durand.
-During GCC 2017 Florian Eggenhofer, Matthias Bernt, Bérénice Batut and Clemens Blank have picked up this project and with tramendous help from [TailorDev](https://tailordev.fr) a first release could be released.
+This project was initiated during the [Swiss-Germany Galaxy Days](https://galaxyproject.org/events/sg2016/) a while ago in Freiburg by Dannon Baker and William Durand.
+During GCC 2017 Florian Eggenhofer, Matthias Bernt, Bérénice Batut and Clemens Blank have picked up this project and with tramendous help from [TailorDev](https://tailordev.fr) so a first version could be released.

 ## Planemo 0.41.0 - 0.44.0